Dukes DB coach to work Pittsburgh Steelers training camp

 Duquesne 31, Bryant 28 (Homecoming)

-In 2011, the Duquesne secondary led the nation in pass defense (139.3 ypg.) and ranked 6th in pass efficiency defense (100.5) while surrendering nine touchdown passes and posting 10 interceptions.
-Richardson's unit also produced third team Associated Press All-America safety Serge Kona.
+Duquesne led the nation in pass defense (139.3 ypg.) and ranked 6th in pass efficiency defense (100.5) in 2011, while surrendering just nine touchdown passes and posting 10 interceptions.
+The 2011 unit also produced third team Associated Press All-America safety Serge Kona.

-Last year, DU despite a flurry of injuries at the cornerback spot, led the NEC and ranked 24th nationally in pass efficiency defense.
+Despite a flurry of injuries at the cornerback spot in 2012, Duquesne led the NEC and ranked 24th nationally in pass efficiency defense.

 Prior to his stint at Saint Francis, Richardson served as offensive coordinator at West Virginia State for five seasons where he coached six first team All-WVIAC offensive players.